Heechan-Moon/CODA/README.md

 ## (Additional Contents)
-- We provide code implemented with C++ for obtaining traid census.
+- We provide a code implemented with C++ for obtaining traid census.
-- After selecting data, command "bash triad/run.sh".
+- command "bash triad/run.sh".